This post is sponsored by Montana Gold. All opinions expressed are my own. Thank you for supporting the brands that keep The Crafted Life Making!

 1. Fill your bucket with cold water.
 It also helps to not work outside on a hot day or in direct sun.

-I highly recommend experimenting and testing the method before trying on your final piece.
-The process can be a bit tricky, but you’ll eventually get the hang of it!
+I recommend experimenting and testing the method before trying on your final piece.
+The marble effect process can be a bit tricky, but you’ll eventually get the hang of it!

 3. Dip your item into the bucket.
 It’s best to hold a section of the item that will not come in contact with the paint.
 While the item is underwater, give a twist with your wrist to break up the rest of the paint that’s remaining on the surface.
 Be careful when lifting out of the water as the paint will shift and move if you touch it while wet.